 H.E.
-Dza Kilung Jigme Rinpoche, President, Board of Directors
+Dza Kilung Jigme Tandzin Chödrak, President, Board of Directors

 Choying Pema, Kilung Foundation Tibet Projects Manager

 Choying is a licensed medical doctor from China.
 She was the health advisor for an international NGO, leading child-centered community development programs in rural China.
-She has also provided volunteer work in Tibet to various organizations, including the Kilung Foundation.
+She has worked as a volunteer in Tibet with various organizations, including the Kilung Foundation.

 Cary Peterson, Secretary, Board of Directors